finneapps/scroll_webview_issue/README.md

 The sample app has a BREAK_SCROLLING boolean that can be toggled to see the difference of having document.documentElement.style.overflow = "hidden" added or not.
+Note that the scrolling does not break on the android emulator (properly don't have the Chrome update), therefore a real device needs to be used for testing